Employee Assistance Program

 FMLA laws make it possible for employees to obtain a leave of absence in cases where a medical condition prevents them from working.
 The same provisions used for alcohol and drug addictions apply under FMLA laws.
 This means an employee with an alcohol addiction or a recovering addict can request a leave of absence without jeopardizing their employment status as long as it’s medically necessary.

 Under FMLA laws employees can take up to 12 weeks of leave within a year’s time.
 Leaves can be scheduled in intervals or worked into a modified work schedule.
 Work leaves can also be used in cases where an inpatient stay is necessary to ensure a successful recovery process.
 As inpatient stays typically last for 30 days or more, the leave provision eliminates any concerns you may have about missing too much work while in treatment.
-WISDOM Treatment Centers will assist you in making the correct choices to eradicate work stress while you recover in one of our private rehab centers.
+WISDOM Treatment Centers will assist you in finding an inpatient program and making the correct choices to pause work stress while you recover in one of our outpatient centers.

 If you or a loved one is struggling with addiction and worried about work or employer problems, Give us a call to talk about your options.
-Wisdom Treatment Center employs the best case managers and we are well equipped to deal with these types of issues.
-We have licensed representatives standing by to assist you gaining the life you deserve.
+Wisdom Treatment Center employs industry leading case managers and we are well equipped to deal with these types of issues.
+We have crertified counsellors standing by to assist you gaining the life you deserve.